newhorizon-tech/simple-crud/README.md

-# Notes
+# Notes Docker

-A simple CRUD app for notes

-# Technology used

-- Ruby v2.6.5
-- Ruby on Rails v6.1.4
-- PostgreSQL
-- Bootstrap

-# Features

-- Display Notes
-- Create Notes
-- Edit Notes
-- Delete Notes

-# Usage instructions
+- Install docker and docker-compose

-- Clone repo and go to the root folder
+- Clone this repo
-- Use `bundle install` to install all dependencies
-- Create a new database using `rake db:create`
+- Run `docker-compose run web rake db:create` to create a new database
-- Run a database migration `rake db:migrate`
+- Run `docker-compose run web rake db:migrate` to run a migration
-- Run the rails server `rails server`
+- Run `docker-compose up` to start the server!
-- Viola!
+- Go to